Frequently Asked Questions

 - I just saw a deer / raccoon / moose / bear / etc. What should I do?

-While a Hanover Police Officer may respond to some calls related to "wild" animals, typically the NH Department of Fish and Game will handle these calls because they are specifically trained and equipped to deal with them.
+While a Hanover Police Officer may respond to some calls related to "wild" animals, typically the NH Department of Fish and Game will handle these calls because they are specially trained and equipped to deal with them.
 Please reach out to them with any questions or concerns.

 - How do I get a "Good Citizen Letter"?

-While the Police Department does not perform criminal background checks for individuals, the Records Division provides a "Good Citizen Letter" to past and present residents of Hanover when applicable.
-The Records Coordinator requires a request in writing with your Name, Address, Phone, Date of Birth and Social Security Number.
+While the Police Department cannot perform criminal background checks for individuals, the Records Division can provide a "Good Citizen Letter" to past and present residents of Hanover when applicable.
+The Records Coordinator requires a request in writing with your Name, Address, Phone, Date of Birth, and Social Security Number.
 You can also fill out the form online.